ChristianMilianti/RTAB_MAP-for-MYNT-EYE-D-STEREO/README.md

 Path: ~/MYNT-EYE-D-SDK/wrappers/ros/src/mynteye_wrapper_d/launch/RTAB_mynteye.launch

-# Add the provided launch file to rtabmap_ros package
+# Replace the provided launch file with the one in the launch folder of the rtabmap_ros package
-Copy the provided file to the following directory
+Copy the provided file to the following directory This is an edited version of the launch file customised to suit the mynt stereo camera

-~/catkin_ws/src/rtabmap_ros/launch/rtabmap_mynt.launch
+~/catkin_ws/src/rtabmap_ros/launch/rtabmap.launch

 # Usage
 Open three termnial windows